danatsi/WebApp/README.md

 </br>
 npm install
 </br>
-RUN THIS IS CMD in the folder:
+RUN THIS IN CMD in the folder:
 </br>
 python -m SimpleHTTPServer 8000
 </br>